MichaelVennettilli/simple_spherical_shell_partitioner/README.md

 10. You have finished processing one vertex.
 Clear inner_face and move on to the next dart in the vertex iterator (step 5).

 11. We can only 3-glue faces once we have created all cells.
 Once this is done, obtain an iterator of one dart e per edge in the convex hull.
 You simply 3-sew 3_sew_map(e).Betas[2] and 3_sew_map(e.Betas[2]).Betas[2].

-12. Unmark everything and free the marks that you have used.

 <a name="tri"></a>
 ## Triangulate All Faces